Skip to main content

 13 mentions Positive Neutral Negative

-The music in the game receives mixed reviews, with some players praising its cheerful soundtrack and aesthetic appeal, while others criticize it for feeling like stock music and lacking consistency.
-Despite the varied opinions, many agree that the soundtrack enhances the overall experience, even if some find it annoying or poorly executed.
-Overall, the music is seen as a decent aspect of the game, contributing positively to its atmosphere.
+The music in the game receives mixed reviews, with some players praising its cheerful soundtrack and solid sound effects, while others criticize it for feeling inconsistent and reminiscent of stock music.
+Despite the varied opinions, many agree that the music contributes positively to the overall aesthetics of the game, although there are complaints about specific issues, such as unexpected changes in tracks when minimizing the game.
+Overall, the soundtrack is seen as a decent aspect, but it could benefit from more cohesion.

 • “Nice aesthetics, cheerful soundtrack, excellent price (free), a decent game all round.”